 - counterfeit pharmaceuticals

-With respect to patentability criteria, the Commission report stated,
+With respect to patentability criteria, the Third Country Report stated,

 Indonesia, India, Russia and Argentina, apply unduly restrictive patentability criteria, undermining innovation and research and preventing investment in these economies, while in Brazil, the interference of health authorities in the granting of patents in the pharmaceutical sector remains problematic.
 (Source:

 In relation to counterfeit pharmaceuticals, the Commission cited an OECD-European Intellectual Property Office study (Mapping the economic impact of trade in counterfeit and pirated goods, 2016) noting that,